mokshit03/springboot_restful_webservices/README.md

 4. SET-UP SERVICE ACCOUNT
 - Now the application is up and running, let's set-up a service account to access the application!
-- Navigate to the project folder path.
-Open the command prompt in the project folder by selecting the path, typing [cmd], and pressing Enter.
+- Navigate to the project, right click on the folder & "open in Terminal"
 - Run the following command to create a super admin in the application:
 #### COMMAND: "mysql -u root -p user_management < superadmin.sql"

 ## 3. USAGE:
-- It's Simple!
-- - You are all set to access all our APIs form POSTMAN!
+- It's Simple:  You are all set to access all our APIs form POSTMAN!
-- - Access the application as a service admin
+- SOME USAGE NOTES -
+1. Default password for every new user will be   - "welcome@123".
+2. You can not disable/delete/remove anything of - "superadmin".
+3. Every user created will automatically get the "USER" Role.
+4. The application have "ADMIN", "USER", "USER_MANAGER" & "ADMIN" Roles only.
+5. The SERVICE_ADMIN Role must be only used for Connecting with Sailpoint.
+5. ROLE_SERVICE_ADMIN must not be assigned to any new normal users if not needed.

 ## 4. APPLICATION'S IMPORTANT APIs
 - This Application lists 13 APIs, major APIs are listed below for quick use: